 Score: 8

-- Pros: Extremely thin, excellent battery life, nearly invisible crease
+- Pros: Exceptionally thin, excellent battery life, nearly invisible crease

-- Cons: Limited availability in the US and Europe
+- Cons: Still fragile, not launching in the US or Europe

 Other Foldables to Consider

-- Huawei Mate XTs: This trifold phone offers a stunning design and several new features, including stylus support and an upgraded Kirin 9020 chipset.
-Priced at approximately $2,520, it remains on the higher end of the market.
+- Huawei Mate XTs: This trifold phone offers impressive features, including stylus support and an upgraded Kirin 9020 chipset.
+Priced at 17,999 yuan (approximately $2,520), it is cheaper than its predecessor.

-- Motorola Razr Plus 2025: This device features a titanium hinge for better durability and an IP48 rating for dust and water resistance, making it a solid alternative to the Ultra.
+- Motorola Razr Plus 2025: This model features a titanium hinge for better durability and an IP48 rating for dust and water resistance.
+Although it looks similar to its predecessor, it offers notable improvements.

-- Standard Motorola Razr 2025: Starting at $699, this model offers improved performance and battery life, making it an attractive entry point for those new to foldables.
+- Standard Motorola Razr 2025: Starting at $699, this model provides a more budget-friendly entry point into the foldable market while still offering improved performance and battery life.

 Source: Original report